-Purchases under $100.00 may be handled through the use of a petty cash account.
+Purchases under $500.00 may be handled through the use of a petty cash account.
 Petty Cash Accounts may be established in an amount sufficient to cover small purchases made during a reasonable period, e.g., one month.
 For all Petty Cash Accounts, the JCHA shall ensure that security is maintained and only authorized individuals have access to the account.
 These accounts should be reconciled and replenished periodically.

-Small Purchase Procedures For any amounts above the Petty Cash ceiling, but not exceeding $50,000, the JCHA may use small purchase procedures.
-Under small purchase procedures, the JCHA shall obtain at least three written quotes; for purchases less than $2,000, also known as Micro Purchases, only one quote is required such a Micro Purchase quote may be accepted if the quote is considered reasonable.
+Small Purchase Procedures For any amounts above the Petty Cash ceiling, but not exceeding $250,000, the JCHA may use small purchase procedures.
+Under small purchase procedures, the JCHA Requires three quotes/bids.
+Quotes may be Phone/Verbal/Email/Written.
+Quotes/bids do not need to be sealed, but maybe if the contracting officer deems the project is large enough or complicated enough to warrant sealing bids.

+; for purchases less than $2,000, also known as Micro Purchases, only one quote is required such a Micro Purchase quote may be accepted if the quote is considered reasonable.
 To the greatest extent feasible, and to promote competition, Small Purchases should be distributed among qualified sources.
 Quotes shall be obtained in writing and may be submitted by mail, fax or email.
 Award shall be made to the qualified vendor that provides the best value to the JCHA.
 If an award is to be made for reasons other than the lowest price, documentation shall be provided in the contract file.
 The JCHA shall not break down requirements aggregating more than the small purchase threshold (or the Micro Purchase threshold) into several purchases that are less than the applicable threshold merely to: (1) permit use of the small purchase procedures or (2) avoid any requirements that applies to purchases that exceed the Micro Purchase threshold.

 Sealed Bids